iPieter/RobBERT/README.md

 We release our models and this code under MIT.

-Even though MIT doesn't require it, we would like to ask if you could nevertheless cite our paper if it helped you!
+If you would like to cite our paper or model, you can use the following BibTeX code:

 ```
 @inproceedings{delobelle2020robbert,